erikvullings/mithril-ui-form/packages/mithril-ui-form/README.md

 ## TODO

-- Split a long form into parts by adding section type
 - repeat: true, min: 2, max: 5, should limit the number of repeats to 5 and require a minimum of 2.
 - Add pre-sets, overriding existing values.
 - Add support for getting the value of an option based on id.
 E.g. extract all options to a new object (key is the id of the field, value is the list of options), so we can resolve their values easily later.